-In a highly competitive & price-sensitive market, perhaps it’s no surprise that setting the right asking price is a challenging task with a need to balance emotional attachment with evidence and common sense.
+In a highly competitive & price-sensitive market it can be confusing knowing how much to sell your house for.
+Perhaps it’s no surprise that setting the right asking price is a challenging task with a need to balance emotional attachment with evidence and common sense.

 It can also be tempting to turn to online property valuation tools when first exploring the value of your home.
 Online valuations do not account for all of the variables which can affect your property’s value, so gaging your home’s worth on the ‘house next door’ isn’t always a reliable method.

 From the condition, age and internal specification of a property to any structural extensions or improvements, your property’s value can differ hugely from those recently sold nearby.
 Consideration will also need to be given to how much demand there is from buyers.

 So, why is entering the market with a realistic price so crucial?